microsoft/FluidFramework/components/experimental/clicker-react/README.md

 **clicker-common** contains the maps and reducers that these views consumer.
 **clicker-definitions** contains the interfaces the views, reducers, and maps the different Clicker implementations consume.
 **clicker-common** has no dependencies on the views or components themselves, allowing them to be developed as a standalone package.
 The only thing linking the view and this together are the definitions.

+TODO:
+**createContextFluid** - There is also a createContextFluid hook in the Fluid-React library that is analogous to the createContext React hook.
+However, this still needs to be developed further before it is ready for consumption.
+For now, please look **clicker-context** to use the useReducerFluid and React.createContext functions to achieve a similar goal.